 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-Masfique Mehedi: Our research aims to measure two critical biophysical properties of the pseudostratified airway epithelium obtained by differentiating normal human bronchial epithelial cells in an air-liquid interface.
+Masfique Mehedi: Our research aims to measure two critical biophysical properties of the pseudostratified airway epithelium which can obtained by differentiating normal human bronchial epithelial cells in an air-liquid interface.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B roll: 3.9